Fly and drive holiday apartments. Self catering, self drive holidays in the Dubrovnik area. Vacation Rental.

 Always bring your passport and your insurance papers for the car.

 The passport is important because Bosnia-Herzegovina is just eight kilometers down the road, and you will have to pass the border on your way to Dubrovnik.
 Herzegovina borders are everywhere when you drive around.
 You can look at a map and think that you might avoid crossing the border.
 Do not rely on it.
 You might have to backtrack if you did not bring the passport.
-Avoid the small local border crossings. they are only open to local people who live close to that border.
+Avoid the small local border crossings.
+They are only open to local people who live close to that border.
+In 2022, we expect that the bridge from Komarna to Peljesac peninsular will open, and then you can bypass Neum and Bosnia-Herzegovina when going to Dubrovnik.

-Metkovic: +385 98 459 275.
+Metkovic: Taxi Mario +385 98 459 275.
 Use it if you are going to Metkovic (they will be unhappy if they drive all the way out here just to take you to Klek).

 The busses may not stop if you do not flag them down.
 Wave your hand.
 Just standing at the bus stop might not be enough.